Hurricane Sandy: New York

 After receiving many complaints that holding the marathon would divert needed resources, Mayor Bloomberg announced late afternoon November 2 that the New York City Marathon had been canceled.
 The event was to take place on Sunday, November 4.
 Marathon officials said that they did not plan to reschedule.

 Gas shortages throughout the region led to an effort by the U.S. federal government to bring in gasoline and set up mobile truck distribution at which people could receive up to 10 gallons of gas, free of charge.
 This caused lines of up to 20 blocks long and was quickly suspended.
 On Thursday, November 8, Mayor Bloomberg announced odd-even rationing of gasoline would be in effect beginning November 9 until further notice.

 On November 26, Governor Cuomo called Sandy "more impactful" than Hurricane Katrina, and estimated costs to New York at $42 billion.
 Approximately 100,000 residences on Long Island were destroyed or severely damaged, including 2,000 that were rendered uninhabitable.
 There were 53 Hurricane Sandy-related deaths in the state of New York.
 In 2016, the hurricane was determined to have been the worst to strike the New York City area since at least 1700.

 New England

 Wind gusts to 83 mph were recorded on outer Cape Cod and Buzzards Bay.
 Nearly 300,000 customers were without power in Massachusetts, and roads and buildings were flooded.
 Over 100,000 customers lost power in Rhode Island.
 Most of the damage was along the coastline, where some communities were flooded.
 Mount Washington, New Hampshire saw the strongest measured wind gust from the storm at 140 mph.
 Nearly 142,000 customers lost power in the state.

 The flooding caused by Hurricane Sandy overwhelmed water treatment infrastructure on the northeast coast of the United States.
-More than 200 wastewater treatment plants and over 80 drinking water facilities along the coast of the Tri-state area had been damaged beyond function, with a statement from governor Cuomo that damages in New York treatment plants alone could reach 1.1 billion dollars.
-The resulting damage caused more than 10 billion gallons of raw sewage to be released into New York and New Jersey water sources.
-This contamination resulted in the shutting down of several drinking water facilities.

-The contamination caused by this incident resulted in the EPA issuing a warning that all individuals should avoid coming into contact with the water in Newark Bay and New York Harbor, due to the increased presence of fecal coliform, a bacteria that is associated with human waste.
-Similar warnings were issued for water sources in both the Westchester and Yonkers areas.